 From January 2008 to April 2010, TPH-DRO at RHMW01 fluctuated between the historical range established from September 2005 through September 2007 (Appendix A).
-In July 2010, TPH-DRO decreased to the lowest detected concentration observed to date (228 μ g/L).
+In July 2010, TPH-DRO decreased to the lowest detected concentration observed at that time (228 μ g/L).
 In October-November 2010 and during January 2011, TPH-DRO was not detected at or above the LODs and LOQs.
+In April 2011, TPH-DRO at RHMW01 was detected above the EALs.

 At RHMW02, TPH-DRO concentrations were relatively stable prior to 2008, after which significant variations occurred.
 In October-November 2010 and during January 2011, TPH-DRO showed a decrease in concentrations.
-The latest observed TPH-DRO concentration is below the historical range for this groundwater monitoring well.
+The latest observed TPH-DRO concentration at RHMW02 was detected below the historical range for this groundwater monitoring well.

 From May 2009 through July 2010, TPH-DRO concentrations at RHMW03 were not detected above the LODs and LOQs.
-However, in October-November 2010, TPH-DRO was detected at the highest concentration to date (330 μ g/L) which was above the EAL.
-TPH-DRO was not detected at or above the LOD and LOQ in January 2011.
+However, in October-November 2010, TPH-DRO was detected at the highest concentration to date (330 μ g/L), which was above the EAL.
+TPH-DRO was not detected at or above the LOD and LOQ in January and April 2011.

-At RHMW05, TPH-DRO concentrations increased from when it was first sampled in May 2009 to January 2010.
-However, in April 2010, July 2010, October-November 2010, and January 2011 TPH-DRO at RHMW05 was not detected above the LODs and LOQs.
+At RHMW05, TPH-DRO concentrations increased from the first sampling event in May 2009 to January 2010.
+However, in April 2010, July 2010, October-November 2010, January and April 2011, TPH-DRO at RHMW05 was not detected above the LODs and LOQs.